TechNetDemo/t-was/README.md

-# Daytrader Java App on OCP4
+# HelloWorld App with WebSphere Traditional on OCP4

 In this lab, we will deploy Hello World App with WebSphere Traidtional on OCP4